AI-Commandos/LLaMa2lang/README.md

 ```

 # What it does
-The process we follow to tune a foundation model such as LLaMa2 for a specific language is as follows:
+The process we follow to tune a foundation model such as LLaMa3 for a specific language is as follows:

 1. Load a dataset that contains Q&A/instruction pairs.
 2. Translate the entire dataset to a given target language.
 3. Load the translated dataset and extract threads by recursively selecting prompts with their respective answers with the highest rank only, through to subsequent prompts, etc.
 4. Turn the threads into prompts following a given template (customizable).
 5. Use QLoRA and PEFT to finetune a base foundation model's instruct finetune on this dataset.
-6. Use QLoRA and PEFT to finetune with [DPO](https://huggingface.co/docs/trl/main/en/dpo_trainer) to extend the model's capacities even further and teach it preferred answers over rejected ones.
+6. * Use QLoRA and PEFT to finetune with [DPO](https://huggingface.co/docs/trl/main/en/dpo_trainer) to extend the model's capacities even further and teach it preferred answers over rejected ones.
 Note that your base dataset must have this information.
+   * Alternatively to DPO, you can achieve the same with [ORPO](https://huggingface.co/docs/trl/main/en/orpo_trainer)
 7. Run inference using the newly trained model.

 # Supported paradigms